Anatomy

 Filters anatomy

-1. Filter panel: Actionable icon; selecting this icon will open a panel menu with available filter categories
+- Filter panel: Actionable icon; selecting this icon opens a panel menu with available filter categories

-4. Flagged filter (hidden in image): A type of filter panel pill available only when at least one activity has been flagged; filters based on flagged activity
+- Flagged filter (hidden in image): A type of filter panel pill available only when at least one activity is flagged; filters based on flagged activity

-7. Tags filter: A type of filter panel pill available only when at least one activity has been Tagged; filters based on tagged activity
+- Tags filter: A type of filter panel pill available only when at least one activity has been tagged; filters based on tagged activity

 Subcomponents